 Day to day management of the charity is delegated to our Managing Director, with the support of the Operational Management Team, leading a team of dedicated, skilled and experienced caseworkers and delivery staff.

-The capacity of the organisation is further supported through our volunteers – currently numbering over 40 – who bring vital skills, community knowledge, and – above all else – passion for what they do.
+Volunteers provide a vital resource, supporting us to deliver services – currently numbering over 40 – who bring skills, community knowledge, and – above all else – passion for what they do.

 Interested in volunteering?
 We’d love to hear from you.